ToucanProtocol/BSIC/Deliverable #3/Deliverable 3 — PoC & MCP Testing Approach.md

 3. *Are carbon offset projects interested in joining a CarbonDAO?*
     **Validation:** contact 10 projects with at least 3 positive replies.

+We further use Google Analytics to analyze the user's interaction with our UI.

 ![MVP Testing Approach](https://github.com/CO2ken/BSCI/blob/master/Deliverable%20%233/MVP%20Testing%20Approach.jpg)